-- (i) Books, publications and documents of all kinds in raised characters for the blind. - (ii) Other articles specially designed for the educational, scientific or cultural advancement of the blind, which are imported directly by institutions or organizations concerned with the welfare of the blind, approved by the competent authorities of the importing country for the purpose of duty-free entry of these types of articles.
+(i) Books, publications and documents of all kinds in raised characters for the blind.

+(ii) Other articles specially designed for the educational, scientific or cultural advancement of the blind, which are imported directly by institutions or organizations concerned with the welfare of the blind, approved by the competent authorities of the importing country for the purpose of duty-free entry of these types of articles.

-Note.-In this Part, "competent authorities" means the Director of Education.
+Note.-In this Part, "competent authorities" means the Director of

+Education.

-Ordered this 28th day of May, 1954.
+Ordered this 20th day of December, 1954.

-By His Excellency the Governor's Command,
+By Command of His Excellency the Governor,